drajnauth/Arduino_Signal_Generator/README.md

 There are three version of the Sig Gen software here:

 1) Original 20x2 LCD version: "VE3OOI_Si5351_Signal_Generator_v0.3".
 Lots of bugs in this version.
 Needs the "LiquidCrystal_I2C (NewliquidCrystal)" library.
+It uses my own functions to control the SI5351 and no additional library is needed.
+However this verion is buggy.

 2) Interim release of the 40x4 LCD PARC SNA: "PARC_Si5351_Signal_Generator_E_v0.1a.
 Needs the "hd44780" LCD Library and the "Etherkit_Si5351-2.1.2" Si5351 library.
 Limited functionality.

-3) The 40x4 LCD PARC pre-release of the Sig Gen: "PARC_Si5351_Signal_Generator_A_v0.1b".
-Needs the "hd44780" LCD Library
+3) The 40x4 LCD PARC version of the Sig Gen: "PARC_Si5351_Signal_Generator_A_v0.1b".
+Needs the "hd44780" LCD Library.
+It uses my own functions to control the SI5351 and no additional library is needed.

 Dave, VE300I